sf-rayees/Calling-Game/README.md

 - Install Java Extension Pack in Visual Studio Code.
 - Install MySQL.
 - create a database named "project1".
-- Create a table with name "user" and with the following details:
+- Create a table with name "contact" and with the following details:
   <br>
   ![contact](https://github.com/sf-rayees/Calling-Game/assets/161186699/8271e6dd-ab12-44e6-b014-32e622056f6a)
 - Download Connector/J and set it up.